nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 tags: [python, git]
 ---

-This is the second milestone where we speedup the sub-command execution.
+This is the fourth milestone where we speedup the sub-command execution for multiple repos.
 The other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})